p4lang/p4c/docs/JSON_format.md

   - `action_id`: the id of the action to call; note that the corresponding action must not expect any parameter
-  - `next_node`: the name of the next control flow node to execute (can be a table, a conditional or another action call like this one)
+  - `next_node`: the name of the next control flow node to execute (can be a table, a conditional or another action call like this one), or null if this is the last node in the pipeline

 The `match_type` for the table needs to follow the following rules:
 - If one match field is `range`, the table `match_type` has to be `range`